-over the ramparts of Delhi.
-The stronghold of rebellion has been stormed and captured, leave a balance of three regiments still supind the focus of disaffection is, for the time posed to be faithful.
-Seditious movements at least, put out.
+Once more, then, the British flag waves recent instances of the 50th N.I. (at Nagode) over the ramparts of Delhi.
+The stronghold and the 52nd N.I. (at Jubbulpore), which of rebellion has been stormed and captured, leave a balance of three regiments still supand the focus of disaffection is, for the time at least, put out.
 But the puppet King appears to have escaped.
-There is, indeed, a it well be otherwise, seeing, as we have before rumour of his Majesty having been made prisoner: but we cannot trace the report to any reliable source.
-While the living representative of the GREAT MOGUL continues at large, the standard of revolt will be ever raised, or ready for raising, in whatever quarter that personage may find an asylum.
+There is, indeed, a it well be otherwise, seeing, as we have before notice the fact that the native Bengal army rumour of his Majesty having been made prisoner: but we cannot trace the report to any reliable source.
+While the living representative of the Great Modul continues at large, the standard of revolt will be ever raised, or ready for raising, in whatever quarter that personage may find an asylum.

-This is an inevitable consequence of the titular monarch having abandoned 120,0001. a year and a quiet life for traitorous intrigues and dreams of restoration, destined, ere long, to end in poverty and exile.
+This is an inevitable consequence of the titular monarch having abandoned 120,000l. a year and a quiet life for traitorous intrigues and dreams of restoration, destined, ere long, to end in poverty and exile.
 The King of DELHI must, therefore, be looked up with as little loss of time as possible.
-We have no sympathy with one who so little deserves any.
+We have no sympathy with one who so little deserves